Jeiwan/uniswapv3-book/content/docs/milestone_4/multi-pool-swaps.md

 ### Multi-pool Swapping

-Multi-pool swapping is only slightly more difficult than single-pool one.
+Multi-pool swapping is only slightly more difficult than single-pool swapping.
 Let's look at it:

 ```solidity
 function swap(SwapParams memory params) public returns (uint256 amountOut) {